 Wow!
 That was a mouthful.
 Another way to describe what should happen during our breaks is to look at it as cross training.

-Our body does well with moderation and variety, just like our diets and our environments for stimulating our nervous system benefit in the same way.
+Our Healthy Body does well with moderation and variety, just like our diets and our environments for stimulating our nervous system benefit in the same way.

 Too much of the same thing is bad.
 So if we’re sitting at a computer for most of the day, we should get up and move in ways that we would not otherwise move during the day.